Thursday’s First Warning Forecast: Much warmer and more rain on the way

 Meteorologist Myles Henderson’s First Warning Forecast

-Much warmer to end the work week… Temperatures will start in the mid 60s this morning with a mix of clouds.
-Highs will climb into the lows 80s this afternoon with a nice mix of sun and clouds.
+Much warmer to end the work week… Highs will climb into the lows 80s this afternoon with a nice mix of sun and clouds.
 Isolated showers/storms could pop up this afternoon.
 Rain will not be widespread and many areas will stay dry.
 A thunderstorm is possible but severe weather is not expected.
 Expect partly cloudy skies tonight with lows in the mid 60s.

 Highs will reach the mid 80s on Friday, before a cold front moves in.
 Expect sunshine Friday morning with clouds building in through the afternoon.
 Scattered showers and thunderstorms will move in Friday afternoon and evening.
 The cold front will link up with a warm front and an area of low pressure that will slide across the Mid-Atlantic this weekend.
 We will see plenty of clouds with showers and storms both Saturday and Sunday.
 Highs will drop into the mid and upper 60s for the weekend and early next week.